 Using caffeine strategically is not a new concept.
 I remember first reading the science behind it through the work of the NASA Ames Z-Team in the early 1990’s.
 Although the Z-Team disbanded many years ago, they left behind a great legacy of work.
 Through this work, I learned how to use caffeine during my long graveyard shifts at the sleep lab and to cram for an exam late into the night.
 I have continued to use caffeine strategically and I faithfully recommend using it this way to all my clients.

 When incorporating caffeine into an organization’s fatigue prevention strategies and fatigue countermeasures, I always attach great importance on knowing the exact dose that is being consumed so that the alerting and performance enhancing effects are consistent.
-This is why I have been gravitating to suggesting the use of energy drinks, pre-workout supplements, caffeinated gum, and my new favourite, Awake Chocolate.
+This is why I have been gravitating to suggesting the use of energy drinks, pre-workout supplements, caffeinated gum and Awake Chocolate.
 They all list their caffeine content on the wrappers and containers.
 For example, the Awake Caramel Chocolate Bite contains 50 mg of caffeine and gives me just enough boost to carry on safety critical tasks during the post lunch dip.
 Awake Chocolate also makes full chocolate bars and granola bars with caffeine levels that are closer to one full dose of caffeine which is usually considered to be 100 to 120 mg of caffeine.
 I recommend the full dose versions when the risk of fatigue is higher, like when you are entering the circadian trough in the middle of the night and cannot take a nap…sleeping is always the best fatigue management strategy.

 If you are thinking of introducing caffeine into your arsenal of fatigue prevention strategies and fatigue countermeasures, be sure to start by reading one of the best papers out there on fatigue countermeasures written by Dr. John Caldwell and colleagues .
 The paper, entitled Fatigue Countermeasures in Aviation, is still one of my go to papers and can be found here: http://www.dtic.mil/dtic/tr/fulltext/u2/a510698.pdf